School of Education Annual Reporting Measures

 Employer Satisfaction

 The following data is from Missouri’s First-Year Educator Survey completed by a Teacher’s Principal.
 This is collected in collaboration by Missouri’s Department of Elementary and Secondary Education (DESE) and The University of Missouri’s Office of Social and Economic Data Analysis (OSEDA).
 The principal of program completers evaluates first-year teachers’ effectiveness based on the nine Missouri Teacher Standards, the quality of the educator preparation program (EPP), and completers’ impact on student learning.
 Below we highlight employers’ satisfaction with their evaluation of the EPP quality.
-In 2018, we recognized the data collected by the state was limited since many of our completers teach outside of MO public schools.
-For example, only 33% of our Rockhurst completers were employed in Missouri public schools during the 2019-2022 timeframe; thus, Missouri public school data below is limited, and so we began collecting additional data.
-To obtain a more complete data set, we collected (and continue to collect) the same data from principals of our completers in public schools out of the state as well as parochial and private schools.
-Results from this additional group, starting Spring 2019, are included below.
+We recognize that the data collected by the state is limited since many of our completers teach outside of MO public schools; we are actively collecting employer satisfaction data but do not yet have a large enough sample or publicly report this data.

 Principals in Private, Parochial, and Public Schools outside of Missouri